-It was so wonderful to end my tragic first try at golf watching the sunset at the water, with my friends, celebrating Karina’s birthday.
+It was so wonderful to end my tragic first try at golf watching the sunset on the water, with my friends, celebrating Karina’s birthday.
 We all had an amazing time, it didn’t rain, had fruit ices, Indian food, and we got to do something fun and different.
 I couldn’t ask for more and Karina smiled the whole time.

 Have you ever played miniature golf?
-Are you great at it?
+Are any of you great at it?
 Let me know in the comments below.

 Until our next rendezvous…